-What is Brand Licensing?
+What Is Brand Licensing?

-of brand licensing is the process of leasing a trademarked or copyrighted property for use in connection with a product, service, or promotion.
+The definition of brand licensing is the process of leasing a trademarked or copyrighted property for use in connection with a product, service, or promotion.

-could be a name, likeness, logo, graphic, saying, signature, character, or a combination of several different elements.
+The property could be a name, likeness, logo, graphic, saying, signature, character, or a combination of several different elements.

-that property owners and licensees make have the potential to unlock powerful brands with in-demand products that drive real value to both parties.
+The licensing agreements that property owners and licensees make have the potential to unlock powerful brands with in-demand products that drive real value to both parties.

 Why is Brand Licensing an Important & Powerful Brand Strategy?